thephpleague/omnipay/README.md

 # Package Layout

-Tala Payments is split into a core library (`tala-payemnts-core`) which provides the abstract classes and common functionality, plus separate libraries for each payment gateway, which depend on the core.
+Tala Payments is split into a core library (`tala-payments-core`) which provides the abstract classes and common functionality, plus separate libraries for each payment gateway, which depend on the core.
 For example, if a developer only requires PayPal Express in their application, they can simply require `tala-payments-paypal` in their `composer.json` file.
 This separate gateways method has two advantages: